Trump declared victory: We won this election! - Somag News

 We won Texas with 700 thousand votes.
 It is obvious that we also won Georgia.
 We are ahead by 2.5 percent, only 7 percent of the ballot boxes were not opened.
 Likewise, there is a 1.4 difference in North Carolina.
 There is no way they can catch us.
 We had the same luck in Arizona, but someone came out and said we won.

 It seems impossible to catch us.
-We’d better stay ahead on Arizona, but we’re still in luck.
+We’d better be a clear lead on Arizona, but we still have luck.
 But most importantly, we are winning Pennsylvania by a huge margin right now.
 There is a difference of 600 thousand votes in Pennsylvania.
 These are not even head-to-head.
 In other words, 64 percent of the votes have already been counted, it is not possible for them to catch us.
 Most likely we will be your president.

 We win in Michigan and Wisconsin too.
 The Governor of Texas called me and congratulated me.
 The count is about to finish.